When we click Administration/Roles menu, we enter the role management page:

 Since roles are used to group permissions, we can set permissions of a role while creating or editing as shown below:

 Note that not all permissions shown in the figure above

-Every tenant has it's own roles and any change in roles for a tenant does not effect other tenants.
+Every tenant has its own roles and any change in roles for a tenant does not affect other tenants.
 Also, host has also own isolated roles.